Students are resposible for familiarizing themselves with SAIT's Academic Regulations and Refund Policies. Visit sait.ca/policy

 All credit applicants must complete the PLAR Credit Fees Assessment form and pay the PLAR Assessment Fee prior to the credit assessment.
 Please contat PLAR for details.

-Application for course credit should be completed with the PLAR office prior to the Student Services Drop/Add deadline.
+Application for course credit should be completed with the PLAR office prior to the the Office of the Registrar drop/add deadline.

 Credit for prior learning: